CiscoPangPang/Disco/FunctionTrace/Old_FunctionTrace/README.md

-I not sure that it will work.
+I am not sure that this will work.
+This version is based on old idea.
+You can get some insight if you are genious \*v\*.